cdap-guides/cdap-etl-guide/RealtimeStreamToImpala/README.rst

 The config.json contains a sample Adapter configuration that you can use to accomplish the above task.
 Our sample Adapter uses the following components:

 - etlRealtime Application Template, since we want to perform ETL in realtime
-- Stream source, configured to read from the myStream Stream
+- Stream source, configured to read from the trades Stream
-- TPFSAvro sink, configured to write to the converted_stream Dataset
+- TPFSAvro sink, configured to write to the trades_converted Dataset

 You can create and start the Adapter by using the CDAP CLI (or you can use the UI for a more visual approach)::